 The IMV's V-shaped hull is designed to deflect the blast of an explosion away from the crew and passenger compartments, greatly increasing their chance of surviving an IED or mine strike.
 The vehicle's armour protects against shrapnel and can withstand small arms fire up to and including 7.62mm ball.
 The armoured glass windscreen offers similar levels of protection.

 The Bushmaster can accommodate a driver and up to 9 soldiers with provisions for air conditioning, cool drinking water system, personal weapons storage and a communications station.
 4 Lockable roof hatches serve as potential firing ports and emergency escape routes.

 Gun mounts on 1 front and 2 rear hatches allow for the mounting of light and medium machine guns such as GPMGs as well as 40mm HK GMG grenade launchers or HMGs.
 UKSF variants of the Bushmaster - known as 'Escapade' - feature a remote weapon system (RWS) which allows for a HMG/GMG to be operated from inside the vehicle.
-UKSF Escapades are up-armoured, fitted with bull bars for breaching barricades, wire cutters to protect 'turned out' personnel standing in the hatches, and anti-IED electronic countermeasures.
+UKSF Escapades are up-armoured, are fitted with bull bars for breaching barricades and wire cutters to protect 'turned out' personnel standing in the hatches, and anti-IED electronic countermeasures.

 UKSF Bushmaster Video

 330 hp (246 kW)

 |Armaments:||1 x forward gun ring hatch mounts for GPMG / LMG